 Using the parameters quoted above, we get a fraction of active (maintenance) ribosomes of roughly 0.25 for \textit{E. coli} at vanishing growth.
 In other words, when considering the role of degradation, this model predicts that one fourth of the ribosomes expressed at zero growth are active and translationally engaged.
 Figure~\ref{fig:deg}(b) shows this fraction as a function of the growth rate, comparing the two cases with and without degradation.
 Note that the case without degradation is equivalent to the plot shown in Fig.~\ref{fig2}(b).\\

 Let us now conclude this section with a few recommendation and observations.
 Naturally, inferring $f_\text{a}$ from Eq.~(\ref{eq:deg:fa(lambda)}) strongly depends on the model assumed.
-As mentioned in Sec.~\ref{sec3:translation}, a similar approach to estimate the fraction of active ribosomes was used in Dai et {\it al.}~\cite{dai_reduction_2016}, but it neglected protein degradation.
+As mentioned in Sec.~\ref{sec3:translation}, a similar approach to estimate the fraction of active ribosomes was used in Dai et {\it al.}~\cite{Dai2016}, but it neglected protein degradation.
 Furthermore, this procedure does not provide any interpretation of the possible mechanisms for sequestering ribosomes, and the same is true for the growth-dependence of the degradation rate, which is assumed here as a fit of the data, without a mechanistic explanation.

-Secondly, one has to be careful in introducing the mechanism of degradation and inactive ribosomes in a dynamical model, as these ingredients will end up also in other equations than Eq.~(\ref{eq:deg:lambda}), for example the equations for the protein production or the one describing the amino-acids pool introduced in~\ref{box5:aa_deg_recycling}.
-One piece of advice is to rewrite the equations from the start taking into account all of the mechanism one want to insert into the model.
+Secondly, one should be careful when introducing degradation and inactive ribosomes into a dynamical model, since these ingredients also affect other equations beyond Eq.~(\ref{eq:deg:lambda}), such as those describing protein production or the amino acid pool introduced in~\ref{box5:aa_deg_recycling}.
+A good practical approach is to rewrite the equations from the start, making sure to include coherently all the mechanisms one wants to capture in the model.